To find out more about Liverpool watch our film HERE

 If you will be living at the Aigburth Park Student Village you will love the local night scene, especially around Lark Lane – only a few minutes’ walk from Aigburth Park, you will find many small restaurants, wine bars and traditional pubs, almost on your doorstep.

-Liverpool is very well placed for travelling to the most popular UK destinations – Edinburgh (Scotland), Dublin (Ireland), the Lake District National Park, the Cotswolds, Derbyshire and Wales are only a couple of hours away and London can be reached by direct express train in only two and a half hours.
+Liverpool is very well placed for travelling to the most popular UK destinations – Edinburgh (Scotland), Dublin (Ireland), the Lake District National Park, the Cotswolds, Derbyshire and Wales are only a couple of hours away and London can be reached by direct express train in just over two hours.

 Some of you may want to venture further afield to the many beautiful cities in Europe.
-Liverpool has its own international airport and flights to Europe can be booked at very reasonable prices - you can be in Paris or Madrid within a couple of hours!
+Liverpool has its own international airport (John Lennon Airport) and flights to Europe can be booked at very reasonable prices - you can be in Paris or Madrid within a couple of hours!